 With Linux, you don’t need to purchase or download antivirus programs to keep your desktop free from malware and hacks.
 But, there are a few software tools available to keep your computer away from threats.

-Having a secure operating system by nature will not only make things easier for you but also help you to save money that you would have otherwise spent to purchase a premium antivirus software.
+Having a secure operating system by nature will make things easier for you and help you save money you would have otherwise spent purchasing premium antivirus software.

 3. Software Updates

-One of the biggest advantages of using a Linux operating system is that it comes with a large number of customization options.
-So, if you like adjusting or setting up the looks of your system, then Linux is the best choice for you.
+One of the biggest advantages of using a Linux operating system is that it comes with many customization options.
+So, if you like adjusting or setting up your system’s looks, then Linux is the best choice for you.

 With Linux, in addition to installing themes, you get various other icon themes.
 Also, you can do a lot more with wallpapers in Linux.